Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <figcaption> Figure 8.
 Trend Analysis of Cumulative Drought Anomalies from July 1998 to June 1999   </figcaption>
 </figure>    <br>

 <p> One particular type of geostatistical graph helpful for kriging is the semivariogram, which shows the relationship between the distance between two points and the difference in their values.
-There are several characteristic terms associated with a semivariogram: </p> <br>
+A semivariogram has several properties: </p> <br>

 <ol>
 <li> The <em> nugget </em> is the value of the semivariogram at a very small distance, often at zero distance.
 It represents the initial variability or spatial variability that is observed when two data points are very close to each other.
-Graphically, the nugget is the value where the semivariogram curve starts, before it begins to rise as the distance between points increases. </li>
+When spatial autocorrelation is modeled with a semivariogram, the nugget is the value where the curve starts, before it begins to rise as the distance between points increases. </li>
 <li> The <em> range </em> is the distance at which the semivariogram reaches a <em> sill </em> (or the value at which it levels off).
 Beyond this range, the values of the semivariogram do not change much, meaning that the data points are no longer strongly correlated. </li>
 <li> The <em> partial sill </em> is the difference between the sill and the nugget.
 The <em> sill </em> is the value at which the semivariogram levels off at large distances.
 The partial sill indicates much variation remains in the data after accounting for the nugget. </li>
 </ol> <br>